alexd99/HTMLCodeBlock/README.md

-# Custom HTML Code Block
+# Code Block Generator

+a useful tool that generates a beautifully customizable code block, that can easily be used on any website.